 It is generally recommended that you apply ice once or twice per hour for 10-15 minutes for the first few hours after a joint injection.
 You should avoid applying heat to the affected joint.

 How should I clean the injection site at home?

 No specific cleaning of the injection site is typically needed.
 You generally are able to resume normal showering or bathing after joint injections.

-Will it interfere with my other medications?
+Will a joint injection interfere with my other medications?

 You doctor will be able to answer this question for you.
 Be sure to bring a current list of your medications to your appointment.

 Will a steroid injection raise my blood sugar?

 If you are diabetic, a joint injection with a corticosteroid may cause your blood sugar to increase for a short time.
 It is a good idea to talk to the doctor who manages your diabetes medication and your surgeon before you receive a joint injection.

 Last reviewed by David Garras, MD, 2018

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute